 In an attempt to accommodate the widest range of possible mobile computers we have a simple minimum requirement set for qualification under the Westminster College Mobile Computing Initiative.

-- Note: We do not recommend Windows XP, and we only support Windows XP 32-bit with service pack 3 for continuing students.
+- Note: We do not recommend Windows XP or Windows Vista and we only support 32-bit versions of both systems for continuing students.

 Apple Macintosh OS X versions 10.6.8 (Snow Leopard) or higher (including Lion and Mountain Lion).